FREQUENTLY ASKED QUESTIONS ABOUT WOOD CABINETS

 Here are just a few:

-We thought it might be helpful if we shared some of our more common questions and answers with you that can help in the decision-making process or give you a few tips that will keep your cabinets looking great for years to come!
+We thought it might be helpful to share some of our more common questions and answers with you that can help in the decision-making process or give you a few tips that will keep your cabinets looking great for years to come!

 Can wood cabinets be painted?

-Yes, with current trends, more than half of our clients are choosing to break away from the standard wood stains and add a pop of color to their design with painted cabinetry.
-This is a great way to create a statement piece in the room and the final results are stunning.
+Yes, with current trends, more than half of our clients choose to break away from the standard wood stains and add a pop of color to their design with painted cabinetry.
+This is a great way to create a statement piece in the room with stunning results.

 Can wood cabinets be re-stained?

 Yes.
-While it is technically possible to re-stain cabinetry, the amount of labor involved often negates the cost savings in doing so.
-It is easier to apply a coat of paint to cabinets that have been previously stained, but there will still be a fair amount of labor involved and technical knowledge of which paints are compatible with previous finishes.
+While it is technically possible to re-stain cabinetry, the amount of labor involved often negates the cost savings.
+It is easier to apply a coat of paint to cabinets that have been previously stained.
+However, there will still be a fair amount of labor involved and technical knowledge of which paints are compatible with previous finishes.
 Read this article from Houzz that compares the pros and cons of painted vs. stained, click here

 Can dark wood cabinets be painted white?

-Again the answer is yes.
-However, if the cabinetry is new construction, darker lumber such as walnut is generally much more expensive and it makes no sense to paint it.
-If you are trying to re-finish existing or older cabinetry that is dark, several coats of primer may need to be applied before painting to ensure the old color does not show through.
+Again, the answer is yes.
+However, if the cabinetry is new construction, darker lumber, such as walnut, is generally much more expensive, and it makes no sense to paint it.
+If you are trying to refinish existing or older dark cabinetry, several coats of primer may need to be applied before painting to ensure the old color does not show through.

 What to wash wood cabinets with?

-This is a very common question as all of our clients want to make sure that their new cabinets will stay in excellent condition.
+This is a very common question, as all of our clients want to ensure that their new cabinets will stay in excellent condition.

-Our only recommendation is to clean your cabinets whether painted or stained with a damp, warm, lightly soapy dishcloth.
+Our only recommendation is to clean your cabinets, whether painted or stained, with a damp, warm, lightly soapy dishcloth.
 The dish soap will break up any grease residue but will not harm the cabinets.
-We do not suggest ever putting any type of cleaner on our cabinets.
+We do not suggest ever using any type of cleaner on our cabinets.

 What type of wood cabinets is best?